-NOTE: This page includes details about phone calls of Josh Powell wiretapped by police.
+NOTE: This page includes details about a wiretap of Josh Powell by police.
 The wiretap notes include instances of strong language, which have been blurred by Cold.

 So, in the summer of 2011, police crafted a plan.
 They secured court authorization for a wiretap on three phone lines: Josh Powell’s cell phone, his father Steve Powell’s home line (where Josh was then living with this two sons, Charlie and Braden) and Steve Powell’s mobile.

 Cold previously detailed how several significant events during August and September of that year were coordinated by police as “catalysts” for the wiretap.
 The entire effort was known by the secret codename “Operation Tsunami.”
 However, details of the actual captured phone calls have never been publicly disclosed.

 What follows are selected excerpts from the secret Josh Powell wiretap records, obtained and accessed exclusively by Cold.

 West Valley City police have staged a public search of abandoned mines in the vicinity of Ely, Nev.
 Media coverage of the event has prompted reporters, such as KSL NewsRadio’s Paul Nelson, to interview Josh Powell.

 After conducting a round of media interviews, Josh told his father Steve Powell that the search in Ely was going to come up empty.

 Powell wiretap: Saturday, Aug.
 20, 2011